jdh8/wbridge5.book/we-open/minors/clubs.md

 Responses to 1♣
 ===============
-The 1♣ is a garbage-can opening.
+The 1♣ is a dustbin opening.
 Opener gives little information, but there are plenty of choices for responder.

 Basic structure
 ---------------
 The 1NT response is always constructive because there is no suit below clubs.
-When 1NT acts as a garbage can, responder bids 1NT to show a suit below the opening.
+When 1NT acts as a dustbin, responder bids 1NT to show a suit below the opening.
 This is obviously not the case for 1♣.

 <dl>